echogarden-project/echogarden/docs/Options.md

 * `sapi.rate`: SAPI speech rate, in its native units.
 An integer number between `-10` and `10`.
 Setting `speed` would apply time stretching instead.
 The two options can be used together

 Microsoft Speech Platform:
-* `msspeech.rate`: equivalent units and effect to the SAPI speech rate
+* `msspeech.rate`: same  units and effects as the SAPI speech rate

 Coqui Server:
 * `coquiServer.serverUrl`: server URL